ahnwooseon/post-ou-cancer/ROADMAP.md

   - "Load more" button if too many replies
   - Performance tests (1000 comments)

+- **Task 7.5: GIF Integration (Giphy)** (12 SP)
+  - Integrate the Giphy SDK/API into the Blazor comment/post editor.
+  - Create a `GifPicker.razor` component that opens in a MudDialog.
+  - Implement a one-time privacy consent dialog before the first use, explaining that search data is sent to Giphy.
+  - Add a button to the editor toolbar to open the GIF picker.
+  - Write bUnit tests for the picker component and the privacy consent flow.
+  - Document the API key configuration in the secrets management strategy.

+- **Task 7.6: Native Sharing Integration** (8 SP)
+  - Create a `ShareService` in Blazor to abstract the Web Share API.
+  - Implement a fallback to "copy to clipboard" for browsers that do not support the Web Share API.
+  - Add a "Share" button with an icon to the `PostCard.razor` and `Comment.razor` components.
+  - The button should call the `ShareService` with the post/comment's canonical URL.
+  - Write bUnit tests to verify the correct API is called or the fallback is triggered.
+  - Document the feature and its browser compatibility.

 ### ✅ Success Criteria

 - Thread created with validation